 Don’t Share AccountsWhile sometimes you might struggle to complete that quest and would love for a friend or family member to help, we encourage you not to share your account information with others.
 Any actions committed on your account are your responsibility.
 If someone cheats on your account and it is banned, it is your responsibility as the account holder.

 Don’t Buy AccountsSometimes, people get tired of a game and want to quit - and would like to get something for the time they’ve invested in the game.
 As a result, they’ll list their accounts online.
 While you might be tempted to purchase one and gain access to the sweet skins they have, please don’t.
 As the original account creator, they are likely in possession of significant facts that may enable them to recover the account through our Player Support process (such as transaction history, address history, etc.) by claiming you stole the account.

-There’s No Such Thing As A Free V-BuckWe’ve seen the sites online, just like you.
+There’s No Such Thing As A Free V-BuckWe know there are sites out there that offer free V-Bucks.
 Click here, put in your username, maybe answer a survey question or two, and you’ll get as many free V-Bucks as you’d like.
 Those sites aren’t real.
 They want you to enter your account credentials into their page (enabling them to log in as you and create fraudulent charges) or else encourage you to click down a chain of advertising referrals, getting click-through advertising money for the person running the site.
 Under no circumstances are those sites able to actually grant V-Bucks.
 Our legal team is constantly prowling to hunt down those sites.

 If you’ve tried one of them in the past, we encourage you to change your password as soon as possible.